 Founded in 1991 by John Goodman, Goodman Real Estate, Inc. (GRE) is a leading privately held real estate investment company specializing in multifamily and commercial real estate.
-Headquartered in Seattle, Washington, we maintain a diversified portfolio of quality commercial property investments across the United States and Canada.
+Headquartered in Seattle, Washington, we maintain a diversified portfolio of quality property investments across the United States and Mexico.

 Our Three Biggest Supporters

 The help of HomeStreet Bank, the City of Madison, and Clifty Engineering are critical to the success of the Miss Madison racing team.

 Madison, Indiana was settled in the early 1800’s by pioneers floating down the Ohio River looking for new opportunity.
 It became one of the major cities in the Midwest.
 Envisioned as the State Capital, Madison was designed with wide boulevards to showcase the government buildings and fine homes.
 However, America moved westward, leaving Madison behind.

 Today, renewed appreciation for historic preservation has brought new life to the city.
 The entire downtown (over 2,000 structures) is on the National Historic Register.
 In 2006, the Secretary of the Interior presented the City with the designation of National Historic Landmark District.
 The city has been recognized as one of a “Dozen Distinguished Destinations” in America in 2001 by the National Trust for Historic Preservation.
 The Ladies Home Journal has called Madison “the prettiest small town in the Midwest.”